Ceres445/Weekly-Scheduler-bot/README.md

 # Riser
 Support bot made for Rise Unofficial discord server

-- Buldpacks used for heroku:  https://github.com/dscout/wkhtmltopdf-buildpack.git
+- Buldpacks used for heroku:  heroku/ruby and heroku/python
-- wkhtmltopdf version: 0.12.4
+- wkhtmltopdf version: 2.12.6